Nerja Andalucia Spain

 Nerja offers a wide range of cultural activities, among which is the 'Festival de las Cuevas de Nerja'.
 The mentioned "Cuevas" (caves) which can be visited all year round, are a real natural wonder and are the third most visited monument in Spain.

-Among other historic sights worth seeing is the 19th century aquaduct on the coastal road from Nerja to Maro.
-The aquaduct, decorated with a gallery of 38 Moorish style horseshoe arches, was built to supply water to the local sugar factory and is still used today to irrigate local farms.
+Also check out the 19th century aquaduct, which is situated on the coastal road from Maro to Nerja.
+It features several Moorish looking horseshoe arches, and was originally built to transport water to the local sugar factory.
+The aquaduct is still used today by locals to irrigate farms.

 At the Balcon you can hire a horse drawn carriage for a relaxing and enjoyable sightseeing trip of the town.
 Or for the more energetic, the local tourist information centre provides an excellent leaflet called "The 12 Walks of Nerja".